IBM/BluePic/README.md

 1. Once you entered the bundle ID on the Facebook quick start page, click `next`.

-[TODO: ADD DETAILS about the need for an iOS provisioning profile that has capabilities for Push APNS].
+TODO: ADD DETAILS about the need for an iOS provisioning profile that has capabilities for Push APNS

 #### 3. Create BluePic application on Bluemix